SSCHAcode/sschacode.github.io/Tutorials/SnTe.md

 ensemble.get_energy_forces(ff_calculator, compute_stress = False)
 ```

-Now we can proceed to compute the Free energy hessian.
+Now we can compute the free energy hessian.
-We can choose if neglect or not in the calculation four phonon scattering process at higher order.
-Four phonon scattering processes require a huge memory allocation for big systems, that scales as $(3 \cdot N)^4$ with $N$ the number of atoms in the supercell.
-Moreover, it requires also more configurations to converge.
+We can choose if we neglect or not in the calculation the four phonon scattering process.
+Four phonon scattering processes require a huge memory allocation for big systems, that scales as $$(3 \cdot N)^4$$ with $$N$$ the number of atoms in the supercell.
+Moreover, it may require also more configurations to converge.

-In almost all the systems we studied up to now, we found this four phonon scattering at high order to be neglectable.
+In almost all the systems we studied up to now, we found this four phonon scattering at high order to be negligible.
-We remark, that the SSCHA minimization already includes four phonon scattering at the lowest order perturbation theory, thus neglecting this term only affects combinations of one or more four phonon scattering with two three phonon scatterings (high order dyagrams).
+We remark, that the SSCHA minimization already includes four phonon scattering at the lowest order perturbation theory, thus neglecting this term only affects combinations of one or more four phonon scattering with two three phonon scatterings (high order diagrams).
 For more details, see [Bianco et. al. Phys.
 Rev. B 96, 014111](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.96.014111).